 If you want to watch a movie in a more casual setting, check out the jumbotron on Deck 9.
 There’s usually a Disney movie playing, and you can watch from your deck chair or while you splash in the pool.

 In addition to shows and movies, there are various trivia contests, bingo, as well as classes and seminars, some that come with an additional fee, such as the Mixology class or tequila tasting.
-Your Navigator will have all the info on what’s being offered, and I found the hardest part to be accepting that I could not do everything.
+Your Navigator will have all the info on what’s being offered, and I found the hardest part to be accepting that I could not do everything the ship had to offer.

 My advice to would-be cruisers is to always get the most space you can afford, especially if you are traveling with children.
 Although you probably don’t spend a ton of time in your room, it is important to be comfortable when you are.

-If you’ve never cruised before, you might be surprised to find that staterooms are much (much, much, much, much) smaller than your average hotel room.
-The space is used efficiently, i.e. the storage under the bed and in the cabinets, is perfect for storing luggage, but it is still not a lot of room to move around in.
+If you’ve never cruised before, you might be surprised to find that staterooms are a lot smaller than your average hotel room.
+The space is used efficiently but it is still not a lot of room to move around in.

 We stayed in an ocean view stateroom with a verandah that came with a double bed and a deep sofa that converted into a bed with another bunk bed atop of that could be folded up against the ceiling.
 This gave us plenty of room for moving around when the kids were not in bed.